 You aren’t passionate about the project/client

 Early on in my career, I admit that I would take really whatever project or client that came my way.
-Now however, I only choose to work with clients who make me excited to get up in the morning.
-If you aren’t interested in the sector the potential client is in and the work that they are doing, it’s better off that you kindly tell them no.
+However, I only choose to work with clients who make me excited to get up in the morning.
+If you aren’t interested in the sector the potential client is in and the work that they are doing, you're better off with kindly telling them no.